Prajwal-Vijay/Pursuer_Evader_Games/README.md

 ## Project Structure

-EV3_Controller - Created this ROS based pipeline to integrate the 8 Camera Optitrack System(for live orientation and positioning) and the EV3 devices.
-It is a closed loop system where EV3 bots receive feedback from the positioning system and act upon it.
+EV3_Controller - A ROS-based pipeline integrating an 8-camera OptiTrack system for real-time orientation and localization with LEGO EV3 robots.
+This closed-loop system provides continuous feedback, allowing robots to adjust their movements based on live positional data.

-MEG_Python - We try to come up with strategies for the pursuit team in 1 pursuers vs n evaders, using weighted average of optimal headings and closest evader pursuit methods.
-The code for python simulation is given.
+MEG_Python - Python simulations of pursuit-evasion scenarios.
+Explores strategy development for the pursuit team (1 pursuer vs. n evaders), combining weighted averages of optimal headings and nearest-evader pursuit tactics.

 ## Current Work
-Looking into Matching based strategies for pursuit team to capture evaders.
+Investigating matching-based strategies for pursuers.